gerardd33/Tidy/specs/guide.md

 # Quick start guide

 The best place to start talking about Tidy is at the top, with classes.
-Everything in Tidy is an object, i.e. an instance of a class and everything lies somewhere inside some object.
-There are four types of classes: *immutable*, *mutable* and *singleton* classes.
+Everything in Tidy is an object, i.e. an instance of a class, and everything lies somewhere inside some object.
+There are three types of classes: *immutable*, *mutable* and *singleton* classes.
 Let's go over each one of them.

 ## Mutable classes